putyourlightson/craft-blitz-recommendations/README.md

 # Blitz Recommendations Plugin for Craft CMS

+> This plugin has been discontinued and will not be available for Craft 5.
+Use the [Blitz Hints utility](https://putyourlightson.com/plugins/blitz#hints-utility) or the [Elements Panel plugin](https://putyourlightson.com/plugins/elements-panel) instead.

 Adds a utility that provides templating performance hints for [Craft CMS](https://craftcms.com/).

 While this plugin works seamlessly with the [Blitz](https://putyourlightson.com/plugins/blitz) plugin, there is no dependency on it.
 In other words, this plugin can be installed and used independently and for free _without_ Blitz.